glebpopoff/slack-integration-poc/README.md

 ## Usage

+1. Select message type (Direct Message or Channel Message)
+2. For Direct Messages:
-1. Enter a Slack user ID (you can get this from their profile in Slack)
+   - Enter a Slack user ID (get this from their profile in Slack)
+3. For Channel Messages:
+   - Enter the channel name (without the #)
-2. Type your message
+4. Type your message
-3. Click "Send Message"
+5. Click "Send Message"

+Note: The bot must be invited to any private channels before it can post messages there.